douglaz/psl/Using-the-CLI.md

 #### Inferring the Missing Values

-When we run the `java -jar psl-cli-CANARY.jar -infer -model simple_lp.psl -data simple_lp.data` command with the `-infer` flag, PSL's inference engine substitutes values from the data files into the rules of the model and runs inference on the targets.
+When we run the `java -jar psl-cli-CANARY.jar -infer -model simple-acquaintances.psl -data simple-acquaintances.data` command with the `-infer` flag, PSL's inference engine substitutes values from the data files into the rules of the model and runs inference on the targets.

 ## Writing PSL Rules